Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 #6 Take note of legal and regulatory requirements relevant to autorenewals

 For example, businesses in many parts of Europe are subject to the Unfair Contract Terms Directive.
-This regulation renders your automatic renewal clause void and unenforceable if it causes a significant imbalance that’s detrimental to your consumer.
+This regulation renders your automatic renewal clause void if it causes a significant imbalance that’s detrimental to your consumer.

 “Take inputs from legal heads of various jurisdictions.
 The more you talk to them, the better you understand changing laws and regulations.”